HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf210.md

 ## Design Studio Beta Update

 === "Containers"
     Effective with HCL Digital Experience 9.5 CF210, the Design Studio Beta component has been removed.
 Future Digital Experience 9.5 releases will incorporate feedback on the component features received during the Beta evaluation period.
-[Deprecated features](../deprecated_features.md) for more information.
+See the Help Center topic [Deprecated features](../deprecated_features.md) for more information.

 ## New Portlet Development Utilities and Page creation samples on HCL GitHub